FlowFuse/flowfuse/docs/cloud/README.md

 ### TCP and UDP

-Incoming TCP or UDP connections will not work as routing is impossible.
+Incoming TCP or UDP connections will not work as routing arbitrary port to the containers is not possible.
 The TCP and UDP Nodes have therefore been removed.

 ### MQTT
 MQTT Connections to an external broker using the standard MQTT nodes will work fine as the connection is initiated by Node-RED.